Naruto4u/Class-Project/quiz.md

 c.
 The website will automatically adjust to the most compatible browser.
 d.
 No impact, as browsers automatically handle all discrepancies.
 ```
-The correct answer is:

-b.
-Some elements of the website may not work or display correctly in certain browsers.

-Explanation:
-Inconsistent support for web standards across different browsers means that some features or elements may not work or display as intended in every browser.
-For example, certain CSS properties, HTML5 elements, or JavaScript features may not be supported in all browsers, leading to layout issues or broken functionality.
-Therefore, it's crucial to ensure compatibility through testing and fallback solutions.

-Here’s why the other options are incorrect:

-a.
-The website will always perform faster on every browser.
-This is not true.
-Performance can vary between browsers depending on how each one handles web content.

-c.
-The website will automatically adjust to the most compatible browser.
-This is not necessarily true.
-While some modern browsers support many web standards, they don’t automatically adjust to be fully compatible with all features.

-d.
-No impact, as browsers automatically handle all discrepancies.
-This is false.
-Browsers do not automatically handle discrepancies.
-Developers need to account for browser differences to ensure a consistent experience.

 ## How does internet speed affect a browser?
 ```